I Exhibitions, assignments, projects

 Board member of the Van Royenlezing Foundation (Drenthe, NL).

-1999: Designed the project ‘Kunst in Kerken’ for the Circuit Foundation.
+1999: Designed the project ‘Kunst in Kerken’ (Art in Churches)for the Circuit Foundation.
 Groningen, NL..

 1998 – ’99: Initiator of the ‘Circuit’ Foundation, Groningen, NL. (art mediation)